doubleedesign/doubleedesign/README.md

 🌐 &nbsp;I have a strong background in web development, primarily front-end but enjoy dabbling in full-stack.

-:computer: I currently work as a front-end engineer in an enterprise environment, working with JavaScript/TypeScript, React, and Styled Components.
+:computer: I currently work as a front-end softwre engineer in an enterprise environment, working with JavaScript/TypeScript, React, and Styled Components on a suite of interconnected, web-based applications.

 :clock10: I spent the first chunk of my career in agency environments, designing and building custom CMS themes (mainly WordPress - PHP, HTML, CSS/SCSS, vanilla JS, jQuery) and occasionally plugins, which I still do sporadically on a [freelance basis](https://www.doubleedesign.com.au).

+:rocket: While I am keeping in touch with my WordPress/PHP and design dabbling roots, my current main focus is levelling up as a JavaScript/TypeScript developer across the full stack of an application.

 ---